-The figures and percentages mentioned throughout this integrated report include the figures for FMO and its subsidiaries as well as those of the FMO-managed government funds, unless explicitly stated.
+The figures and percentages in this annual report (not the annual accounts) include the figures for FMO and its subsidiaries as well as those of the FMO-managed government funds, unless explicitly stated.
 The assets advised on by FMO IM for third parties are not included in this annual report.

-Many of our financing and investing activities take place in foreign currencies, mostly US dollars.
-Unless explicitly stated in specific cases, all new commitments, mobilized funds and green investments mentioned throughout the report have been translated into our functional currency, the Euro, based on the foreign exchange rates at the date of contracting.
-Figures referring to the year end committed portfolio have been translated into euros using the year end foreign exchange rates.
+Many of our financing and investing activities take place in foreign currencies, mostly in US dollars.
+Unless explicitly stated, all investment amounts mentioned throughout the report have been translated into our functional currency, the Euro, based on the foreign exchange rates at the date of contracting.
+Figures referring to the year-end committed portfolio have been translated into euros using the year-end foreign exchange rates.

 For the closing-of-the-books processes, data was taken from our internal systems.
 Data pertaining to our portfolio was taken from financial systems.
-Non-financial elements of our portfolio, specifically data for measuring impact and footprint, are based on data from clients and macroeconomic data sources.
-Information on human resources comes from our HR systems and is linked to our salary administration systems.
+Non-financial elements of our portfolio, specifically data for measuring impact and footprint, are based on data from customers and macroeconomic data sources.
+Information on human resources comes from our HR systems and is linked to our salary administration system.

-The case studies included throughout the report offer insight into our activities and are not necessarily representative of our entire portfolio or of new commitments.
+The case studies included throughout the report offer insight into our activities and are not necessarily representative of our entire portfolio.
 They do, however, exemplify projects within our regions and strategic sectors, and highlight material activities of FMO and their inherent dilemmas from the perspective of different stakeholders.